EatMoreChicken/CentOS/README.md

     - `sudo ifup enp0s3`
     - `ip a`

-    Lets varify everything worked by doing `ping 8.8.8.8` and `ping wwww.google.com` and making sure both responds.
+    Let's verify everything worked by doing `ping 8.8.8.8` and `ping wwww.google.com` and making sure both responds.

-## Installing Apachce <a id="installapache"></a>
+## Installing Apache <a id="installapache"></a>
-Install Apachce using the following commands:
+Install Apache using the following commands:
 1. `sudo yum update` will ensure that the next lines will run smoothly.
 2. `sudo yum install httpd`
     Next, `sudo iptables -F` needs to be run to flush the iptables.